adamd3/VarPredict-API/README.md

 ## Example data

+The API works by accepting a table of genotypes as input.
 See `model_data/sample_genotypes.tsv` for sample genotype data that can be used to extract expression predictions for available genes.